 Online classes will be open to everyone and we are looking forward to offering this new method of learning and sharing our knowledge and love of this sport.

 SCA local students are allowed to work the online exercises at SCA Training field as part of the class.
 All exercises that will be posted from our online classes will not require a full set of equipment and focus more on skill work so if you don't have access to a lot of equipment, don't worry, there is so much you can do in a small space with limited equipment.

 Kris started her agility career while living in an Apartment in NY and would bring a jump and weave poles up to the roof top of her apartment building.
 She also taught for 12 years in some very small spaces throughout Manhattan.

 You can accomplish a lot and train great skills with a little creatively and inspiration.

-All online classes will be run through Agility University and Facebook.
+All online classes will be run through this website and Facebook.
 Stay tuned for more information.

 Sending in your videos for Kris and Chris to coach you will be part of a working spot in each class.

 Stay tuned for some fun online learning to keep your skills advancing to the highest levels.